Munich (2005 film)

-Munich is a 2005 epic historical drama film produced and directed by Steven Spielberg, co-written by Tony Kushner and Eric Roth.
-It is based on the 1984 book Vengeance by George Jonas, an account of Mossad assassinations following the Munich massacre.
+Munich is a 2005 historical drama film produced and directed by Steven Spielberg, co-written by Tony Kushner and Eric Roth.
+It is based on the 1984 book Vengeance by George Jonas, an account of Mossad assassinations following the Munich massacre during the 1972 Summer Olympics.

 Munich was released by Universal Pictures in the United States and Canada and internationally by DreamWorks Pictures on December 23, 2005, and received five Oscar nominations: Best Picture, Best Director, Best Adapted Screenplay, Best Editing, and Best Score.
 The film made $131 million worldwide but just $47 million in the United States, making it one of Spielberg's lowest-grossing films domestically.
 In 2017, the film was named the 16th "Best Film of the 21st Century So Far" by The New York Times.

 Plot

 A scene from the film representing the Mossad team from 1972.
 From left to right: Avner Kaufman, Robert, Carl, Hans and Steve.

 At the 1972 Summer Olympics in Munich, the Palestinian militant group Black September carried out a terrorist attack resulting in the deaths of eleven members of the Israeli Olympic team.
 Avner Kaufman, a Mossad agent of German-Jewish descent, is chosen to lead a mission to assassinate eleven Palestinians involved in the massacre.
-At the direction of his handler Ephraim, to give the Israeli government plausible deniability, Kaufman resigns from Mossad and operates with no official ties to Israel.
+At the direction of his handler Ephraim, in order to give the Israeli government plausible deniability, Kaufman resigns from Mossad and operates with no official ties to Israel.
 His team includes four Jewish volunteers from around the world: South African driver Steve, Belgian toy-maker and explosives expert Robert, former Israeli soldier and "cleaner" Carl, and German antique dealer and document forger Hans from Frankfurt.
 They are given information by a French informant, Louis, whose family's history is connected to the French Resistance.

 In Rome, the team shoots and kills Wael Zwaiter, who is living as a poet.
 In Paris, they detonate a bomb in the home of Mahmoud Hamshari.
 In Cyprus, they bomb the hotel room of Hussein Abd Al Chir.
 With IDF commandos, they pursue three Palestinian militants—Muhammad Youssef al-Najjar, Kamal Adwan, and Kamal Nasser—to Beirut, penetrate the Palestinians' guarded compound and kill all three.

 Between hits, the assassins argue with each other about the morality and logistics of their mission, expressing fear about their individual lack of experience, as well as their apparent ambivalence about accidentally killing innocent bystanders.
 Avner makes a brief visit to his wife, who has given birth to their first baby.
 In Athens, when they track down Zaiad Muchasi, the team finds out that Louis arranged for them to share a safe house with their rival PLO members and the Mossad agents escape trouble by pretending to be members of foreign militant groups like ETA, IRA, ANC, and the Red Army Faction.
 Avner has a heartfelt conversation with PLO member Ali over their homelands and who deserves to rule over the lands.
 Ali is later shot by Carl while the team escapes from the hit on Muchasi.